 - Most fruits (since they are extremely high in sugar)

 - Vegetable oils rich in omega-6 and low in omega-3

-To learn more about what kind of fat is right for you, this guide is a good start.
+To learn about what kind of fat is right for you, read this guide.

 Some keto dieters add alcohol and coffee ( minus the cream, milk or sugar) in moderation to their diet.
 Others, however, stay away from it.
 Experiment with these beverages and figure out what works for you.